 “A divorce from the bond of matrimony may be adjudged for adultery, impotency, utter desertion continued for one year next prior to the filing of the complaint, gross and confirmed habits of intoxication caused by voluntary and excessive use of intoxicating liquor, opium, or other drugs, cruel and abusive treatment, or, if a spouse being of sufficient ability, grossly or wantonly and cruelly refuses or neglects to provide suitable support and maintenance for the other spouse, or for an irretrievable breakdown of the marriage…”

 Even if adultery or addiction are present and lead to the marriage ending, however, it is rare for couples to file for “fault divorce.”
 Filing for fault divorce costs much more and takes much longer than no fault divorce.
+It puts a burden of proof on the filer to prove a particular grounds for divorce.
+This is a much higher standard than simply stating that the marriage has irretrievably broken down.

 Many couple begin their divorces in a contested fashion, not realizing that it is an extremely expensive, drawn out, and highly conflictual way to reach a divorce agreement.
 Many divorce lawyers encourage clients to pursue a contested divorce process because divorce lawyers make a tremendous amount of money from it.
-The financial interest of such divorce lawyers is at odds with your interest in reaching a fair separation agreement at a reasonable price in a relatively short time span.
+The financial interest of such divorce lawyers is at odds with your interest in reaching a fair separation agreement at a reasonable price in a relatively short time frame.

 Using the courts to determine the terms of a divorce agreement also gives divorce attorneys enormous power over their clients.
-Divorcing spouses understand that they need to decide whether to keep or sell a house, develop a parenting schedule, and divide up belonging, and they can thus play the central role in developing a separation agreement when it is done outside of court.
+Divorcing spouses understand that they need to decide whether to keep or sell a house, develop a parenting schedule, and divide up belongings, and they can thus play the central role in developing a separation agreement when it is done outside of court.
 Unless they are attorneys, however, divorcing spouses don’t understand court motions, proceedings, and documents.
 This disempowers them and allows attorneys to mystify the process and charge astronomical fees when cases are litigated, or argued, in court.
 A client of a Massachusetts divorce lawyer laments in an online Avvo review:

 “[Lawyer’s Name] took $20,000 for an appeal, and supposedly spent it all in one month’s time.
 She didn’t do anything for the case.
 She showed up to court one time and didn’t even speak up on my behalf….I had to let her go, and that’s when she told me she had spent all my money.
 How can that be possible in one month’s time…?!”